-First tip – Cold Can.
+First tip – Cold Can for foot pain

-Second tip – Get advice.
+The second tip – Get advice

-Third tip – say I want to feel ‘Resilient, Revitalised and Relieved’
+Third tip – ‘Resilient, Revitalised and Relieved’

-It is known that having positive thoughts can reduce stress and can improve your overall health.
+It’s known that having positive thoughts can reduce stress and can improve your overall health.
 At R3 Physiotherapy we make that our priority!

 Resilient, Revitalised, and Relieved.